This page has not yet been fully updated to reflect changes in v1.06 or v1.07 or v1.08 or v1.09 or v1.10 in Arulco Vacations

 I had not intended to make very many tweaks to the Items.XML file . . . in fact I originally intended not to make any changes to this file because of compatibility issues.
 However, one thing led to another and now I have made quite a few tweaks and have many more in mind.
 So I have moved this section from the Miscellaneous page to its own page.
 Remember, Miscellaneous does not mean inconsequential.

 The Items.XML file controls important characteristics of every item in the game, and also connects each item to other .XML files that control other important characteristics for that particular item.
 It is a major structure of the v1.13 Mod.
 This section describes the changes I made.
-I have tried to be very light-handed as I do not want to drastically change gameplay, only enhance it a tiny bit to increase realism and eradicate annoying glitches.
-These changes are all included in Arulco Vacations v1.03.
+In the beginning I tried to be very light-handed as I did not want to drastically change gameplay, only enhance it a tiny bit to increase realism and eradicate annoying glitches.
+However, as I went on I gained more confidence in being able to make gameplay more enjoyable by delving into the nuts and bolts of all things in the Items.XML.
+These changes below were all included in Arulco Vacations v1.03.
+We are at v1.10 now, and things have gotten so crazy that I have to re-write this entire page.
+Until I do -- what is written below is just for historical reference.

 The first thing I did was that I changed the Coolness Factor of the Leather Jacket from "2" to "1".
 Not a big deal, right?
 I just figured leather jackets are a common civilian item just like other "Coolness 1" items like t-shirts, alcohol, and cigars (for example).
 There's no need to make it unavailable at any point or in any sector.
 I don't know why a leather jacket was not considered a commonly available item.
 As well, I increased it's protection factor to be equal to the Army Coat.
 It had been a "2" while the Army Coat is a "5" (raised to "7" for v1.04).
 It must have been a "2" because nowadays most of the leather jackets that are commonly available are thin as paper.
 In my day that was not the case at all.
 The leather jackets your Mercs will be using are good, thick, solid biker jackets designed to be some protection when you dump your hog after a hard night at the bar -- not a flimsy, hipster fashion statement. (see below for more on Leather Jackets . . .)